The Museum is open from Thursday to Sunday from 10:00 am to 7:00 pm. Booking is compulsory: www.fondazioneprada.org

 Fondazione Prada has created its new Headquarters (inaugurated in the spring of 2015) in Largo Isarco, in an area of Milan that was once given over to industrial production.

-The project for the recovery of the site to create a new home for Fondazione Prada was entrusted in 2008 to the Dutch architects Rem Koolhaas and Chris van Duijn, of the OMA firm.
+The project for the recovery of the site in order to create a new home for Fondazione Prada was entrusted in 2008 to the Dutch architects Rem Koolhaas and Chris van Duijn, of the OMA firm.
 The distillery’s historic structures were recovered and repurposed to house the Fondazione’s many activities, and three new constructions lend an innovative character to the citadel.
-The Tower, facing the city center, with its irregular shapes soars over the lower buildings; the Haunted House, a 4-storey building clad in gold leaf; and the Podium, a vast central space on two storeys.
+The Tower, facing the city center, soars with its irregular shapes over the lower buildings; the Haunted House, a 4-storey building clad in gold leaf; and the Podium, a vast central space on two storeys.

-Amongst the special projects that the foundazione has organised for the city of Milan, of particular interest are Dan Flavin's light installation for the church of Santa Maria Annunciata in Chiesa Rossa (1997) and the legendary video-musical project by Laurie Anderson entitled “Dal Vivo”, with the collaboration of the San Vittore Prison (1998).
+Amongst the special projects that the Fondazione has set up in Milano, of particular interest are Dan Flavin's light installation for the church of Santa Maria Annunciata in Chiesa Rossa (1997) and the legendary video-musical project by Laurie Anderson entitled Dal Vivo, with the collaboration of the San Vittore Detention Centre (1998).